isomerpages/moe-jieminpri/index.md

       button: View More
       url: /announcements
       description: The Primary 1 Orientation will be held on 16 Nov (Sat) 9am to 11am...
-School will start next year on...
+School will start next year on 2 Jan 2025 for P1s and 3 Jan for P2s to P5s...
   - infopic:
       title: Articles
       subtitle: Jieminite Link